uhs-robert/oasis.nvim/README.md

 # 🏜️ Oasis.nvim

-A modular desert-themed colorscheme for Neovim with warm, earthy tones and multiple palette variants (12 Total Themes).
-Originally inspired by the classic `desert` theme for vim, also uses the cool/warm philosophy from `melange` (i.e., `warm colors = action/flow` and `cool colors = structure/data`).
+A modular desert-themed colorscheme for Neovim with warm, earthy tones and multiple palette styles (12 Total Themes).
+Originally inspired by the classic [desert theme for vim](https://github.com/fugalh/desert.vim), also uses the [cool/warm philosophy from melange](https://github.com/savq/melange-nvim?tab=readme-ov-file#design) (i.e., `warm colors = action/flow` and `cool colors = structure/data`).

 > [!NOTE]
 > Use TMUX?
 There is a companion TMUX plugin for this **Oasis** theme suite: [tmux-oasis](https://github.com/uhs-robert/tmux-oasis)

 ## ✨ Features

-- **12 theme variants**: Covers the entire rainbow of options with an emphasis on being dark.
-Variants are all desert-inspired.
+- **12 theme styles**: Covers the entire rainbow of options with an emphasis on being dark.
+Styles are all desert-inspired.
 - **Comprehensive highlighting** - LSP, Tree-sitter, and plugin support
 - **Fast loading** - Direct highlight application for optimal performance
 - **Zero dependencies** - Works out of the box without external plugins
 - **Modular architecture** - Easy to customize and extend

 <details>
-<summary>🎨 Supported Plugins</summary>
+<summary>💪 Supported Plugins</summary>

 <!-- plugins:start -->